What happens when I’m referred to the eye clinic?

 In line with national NHS guidance, patients with symptoms of coronavirus infections should self isolate and not attend physical appointments in the department.

 If you do attend the department, please do not attend earlier than your appointed time, wear a face covering/mask on entering the hospital, sanitise your hands with alcohol gel provided and follow the signage and instructions of the staff.
 Please wear your face covering at all times whilst in the hospital unless instructed otherwise by staff.
-In order to minimise persons in the building please do not bring relatives to the appointment, they are welcome to remain in the car park.
 Staff will physically distance where it is clinically possible and we would ask patients to take the same precautions where they can.

 Should I attend the Ophthalmology department?